charlesrogers/product_management/qualitative_research/jtbd_job_levels.md

 How do Job Levels help resolve prioritization conflicts How does JTDB offer value in defining concepts for net new innovation?
 Please share any other questions you might have

+### Efficiency vs Efficacy
+Two primary vectors to measure an objective: Efficiency vs Efficacy.
+Efficiency is to do the same thing but with more easy (faster, cheaper, etc) Efficacy is to be able to accomplish something new
+### Universality across Products
+Level 1, 2 and 3 really do abstract up across apps--excel and quickbooks do the same thing for people in accounting (probably, you know what I mean).

+### Specificity is a Function of Category Maturity
+The more mature a category, the higher fidelity you'll be able to explore as people will know what they want because you're exploring a complex space with existing expectations.
+BATNA, KANO